 • Red Onion – Slice or dice your red onions it’s up to you.
 If you want to add a little extra punch of flavor throw in some pickled red onions too!

-• Italian salad dressing – make your own with a blend of olive oil and red wine vinegar or use your favorite store bought brand
+• Italian salad dressing – We have a great recipe for homemade Italian salad dressing or you can use your favorite store bought brand

 serving Italian Pasta Salad with wooden spoons